 Every degree candidate must have on file in the Office of the Registrar an approved Major-Minor Declaration Form.
-Students negotiate this form with the chairperson and faculty advisor in the department in which the major is declared.
+Students complete this form with an advisor in the academic department where the major is housed.
 The Major-Minor Declaration form is valid for six years.